Authentication vs. Authorization: What's the Difference?

 No rose without a thorn!
 Let's talk about the risks involved with authentication and authorization.

-In general, you will also be exposed to Phishing Attacks, Credentials Stuffing, Social Engineering, etc., and that's probably why you see more and more systems using Multi-Factor Authentication (MFA).
+In general, you will also be exposed to Phishing Attacks, Credentials Stuffing, Social Engineering, etc., which is probably why more and more systems are using Multi-Factor Authentication (MFA).

-The concept is simple, you keep your authentication mechanism as secure as you can, but you add layers on top of it.
+The concept is simple: You keep your authentication mechanism as secure as possible but add layers on top of it.
 The aim is to create a layered defense so that if one factor is compromised, an attacker still has at least one more barrier to breach before successfully breaking into the target.

-There are different frameworks that you can use for Authentication and Authorization.
+You can use different frameworks for Authentication and Authorization.
 You may remember LDAP or Kerberos or have seen OpenID Connect (OIDC), an identity layer on top of OAuth 2.0.

 We will focus on OAuth 2.0 and SAML here, which are the most popular.

 First, don't be confused; it's not an Authentication framework!
 For authentication, the OAuth 2.0 protocol combines OAuth with another protocol, OpenID Connect (OIDC).
-OAuth 2.0 (authorization) is a protocol that allows a user to grant limited access to their resources on one site (which acts as the resource server), to another site (client), without having to expose their credentials.
+OAuth 2.0 (authorization) allows a user to grant limited access to their resources on one site (which acts as the resource server) to another site (client) without having to expose their credentials.
 So, it's about granting access (authorization), not confirming identity (authentication).

 I am sure you have experienced this when you have a pop-up with Something Connect, where you are asked to give away your email address or other sensitive information.
 The protocol manages this in a standard way (over HTTP) to allow you to reduce the scope of access an application can reach on your behalf.

 Something Connect allows an application to access a user's Something information.
 When you log in to an application, you're using OAuth for the application to access your Something data.
-But confirming your identity and authenticating you is done on the Something application (that ultimately knows you).
+However, confirming your identity and authenticating you is done on the Something application (which ultimately knows you).

-It's crucial to mention that it's almost a Passwordless Authentication situation here, not because of OAuth 2.0 itself but because you authenticate on the Identity provider, and if you are already authenticated there, that step will be bypassed.
-And if you already have been through the OAuth protocol, nothing will be asked, either.
+It's crucial to mention that it's almost a Passwordless Authentication situation here, not because of OAuth 2.0 itself but because you authenticate on the Identity provider.
+If you are already authenticated there, that step will be bypassed.
+And if you have already gone through the OAuth protocol, nothing will be asked, either.
 It's almost like a Single Sign On (SSO).

 SAML protocol is especially suited for the SSO mentioned above.
 It's a set of standards designed to exchange authentication and authorization decisions across different domains, often used in enterprise contexts.
 While a bit old school (XML-based), it eliminates passwords and instead uses cryptography and digital signatures to pass secure tokens from an identity provider to other applications.